1885 Chicago mayoral election: Campaign

 Republicans exploited controversies which had tarnished the image of Harrison's administration.
 Unsubstantiated allegations of voter fraud and patronage had been key controversies throughout his mayoralty.
 In February 1885, a month before the election, a grand jury found Michael Cassius McDonald's right-hand man Joseph Mackin and others with connections to Harrison guilty of election fraud in the 1884 elections.
 Despite the fact that no personal wrongdoing on Harrison's part was involved in these charges, the charges against Mackin and others compounded with the preexisting rumors relating to Harrison to foster a public sentiment that challenged Harrison's popularity.
 Citizens groups led by the city's elite forged a strong campaign effort against Harrison, taking advantage of the voter fraud charges against those connected to Harrison.

-Harrison lost the support of many liberal German voters that had previously voted for him.
+Harrison lost the support of many liberal German-American voters that had previously voted for him.